Bobby Bowden, led Florida State football dynasty, dies at 91

 Florida State’s recruiting classes were nearly always among the top nationally.
 By the 1990s, the Seminoles poured star talent into the NFL on an annual basis, including four of the top 19 picks in the 2006 draft the same year Bowden was elected to the College Football Hall of Fame.

-Bowden is survived by his wife Ann; sons Terry, Tommy, Jeff, and Steve; and daughters Robyn Hines and Ginger Madden.
+Bowden is survived by wife Ann; sons Terry, Tommy, Jeff and Steve; and daughters Robyn Hines and Ginger Madden.